Frozen bank accounts can cause serious issues for account holders, delay important payments, and even cause credit issues for years to come.

 An in-person visit actually accomplishes a few things…

-First, it allows the bank to verify your identity in person, which may be important if the bank thinks your account is high-risk.
+First, it allows the bank to verify your identity in person, which may be important if the bank thinks your bank account is high-risk.

 Secondly, it allows you to explain the reason for the action that flagged the account in the first place — such as a specific transfer or payment.